 Create and frequently update their sales playbooks

 A clear sales playbook serves as a roadmap for your team.
-Include everything from cold email templates to call scripts and step-by-step guides for following up with leads.
+Including everything from cold email templates to call scripts and step-by-step guides for following up with leads, all built around a documented sales process that drives success.

 Here’s a step-by-step overview of how to create a sales playbook (that closes more deals) by HubSpot: